 A pricey ping pulverizer that’s great for gamers.

-When you visit the B&H product page for the Netgear Nighthawk Pro Gaming XR500 Router, you’re going to see a lot of really important-sounding numbers.
-Things like 2600 Mb/s transfer rate, 1.7 GHz dual-core processor, 5 Gigabit Ethernet ports, and so on.
-And while all those numbers are, in fact, important, I would argue that the most impressive figure is the more than 1600 5-star reviews that the Nighthawk has received from our customers.
-That much praise for any item, regardless of category, is pretty exclusive, but with the Nighthawk XR500, it seems warranted.
+When you visit the B&H product page for the Netgear Nighthawk AX8, you’re going to see a lot of really important-sounding numbers.
+Things like 6600 Mb/s throughput, 2.4 GHz / 5 GHz / 5 GHz tri-band, 5 Gigabit Ethernet ports, and so on.
+And while all those numbers are, in fact, important, I would argue that the most impressive figure is the more than 1200 5-star reviews that the Nighthawk has received from our customers.
+That much praise for any item, regardless of category, is pretty exclusive, but with the Nighthawk AX8, it seems warranted.

-Among dedicated gamers, including many pros, the Nighthawk XR500’s ability to keep pings down and erase latency makes it a constant favorite.
-Its Quality of Service (QoS) software prioritizes gaming devices for optimal performance.
-On top of that, the Nighthawk XR500’s additional software package gives users the tools they need to optimize and control the bandwidth usage in their homes, so even if you’re not a gamer, you’ll still be able to get the most out of your Internet connection.
+Among dedicated gamers, including many pros, the Nighthawk AX8’s ability to keep pings down and erase latency makes it a constant favorite.
+On top of that, the Nighthawk AX8’s companion app gives users the tools they need to optimize and control the bandwidth usage in their homes, so even if you’re not a gamer, you’ll still be able to get the most out of your Internet connection.

 The mesh around, nothing’s gonna ever keep ya down.